'Breaking Bad' statues shine light on actors, Albuquerque

 He also questioned the logic of the tribute after Albuquerque in June 2020 removed a stature of Spanish conqueror Juan de Oñate.

-New Mexico politicians, including Gov. Michelle Lujan Grisham, have pinned their hopes on the film industry to boost economic opportunity in a state with the highest unemployment rate in the nation.
+New Mexico politicians including Gov. Michelle Lujan Grisham have pinned their hopes on the film industry to boost economic opportunity in a state with the highest unemployment rate in the nation and poverty rates in the American West.

 New Mexico offers a rebate of between 25% and 35% of in-state spending for video production that helps filmmakers large and small underwrite their work.
 Incentive payments crested at $148 million in 2019.